POW2KOR/adaptive_autosar/README.md

 ## Running

-### Running a virtual ECU with QEMU
+### Running aarch64 virtual ECU with DRIVE OS with QEMU

 This method is currently known to only work with the `build_env`.
 This is because it needs the NVIDIA DRIVE OS Linux files which come as part of the `build_env` container.
 If you would want to make this work without the `build_env`, you would have to make sure you have the correct DRIVE OS SDK dependencies placed at `/drive`.

 Our QEMU execution environment currently supports aarch64 executables which uses Drive OS Linux  as a base, which NVIDIA provides only for aarch64.

 Alternatively, x86_64 QEMU enviroment can be brought up for tasks that are not dependable on Nvidia Drive OS and benifit for native virtualization and KVM accleration.

 The execution is currently done through a script, although this will be moved back to be done through bazel in the